ImashaAV/ImashaAV.github.io/posts/2026-09-14-make-it-multivariate.md

 I started by drawing the faceted chart outline.
 Then I visualised my data.
 Each column facet corresponded to a region.
 The two column facets showed the two categories (Fossil fuels and land-use).
 X axis within each panel showed the year and y axis within each panel showed emissions in tonnes.

 Then I added the title and X and Y axis labels.
 To get rid of the scientific notations in the y axis, I changed the unit of emissions from tonnes to billion tonnes.
 The strict boundaries around each facet made it look like separate charts.
-Therefore, I added a common gridline to each facet
+Therefore, I added a common gridline to each facet.

 ## Data card